Pirates in the arts and popular culture: Stage

 In 1879, the comic opera The Pirates of Penzance was an instant hit in New York, and the original London production in 1880 ran for 363 performances.
-The piece, depicting an incompetent band of "tenderhearted" British pirates, is still performed widely today, and obviously corresponds to historical knowledge about the emergence of piracy in the Caribbean.
+The piece, depicting an incompetent band of "tenderhearted" British pirates, is still performed widely today, and corresponds to historical knowledge about the emergence of piracy in the Caribbean.

-While no pirates are ever on stage in William Shakespeare's play Hamlet, Hamlet claims that his ship to England was overtaken by pirates.
+While they do not appear onstage, in William Shakespeare's play Hamlet, Hamlet's ship to England is overtaken by pirates, allowing him to escape.
+Another example of pirates unwittingly saving someone's life appears in Shakespeare's Pericles, Prince of Tyre.

 In 1904, J.M.
 Barrie's play Peter Pan, or The Boy Who Wouldn't Grow Up was first performed.
 In the book, Peter's enemy in Neverland is the pirate crew led by Captain Hook.
-Details on Barrie's conception of Captain Hook are lacking, but it seems he was inspired by at least one historical privateer, and possibly by Robert Louis Stevenson's Long John Silver as well.
+Details on Barrie's conception of Captain Hook are lacking, but he was seemingly inspired by at least one historical privateer, and possibly by Robert Louis Stevenson's Long John Silver.
 In film adaptations released in 1924, 1953, and 2003, Hook's dress, as well as the attire of his crew, corresponds to stereotypical notions of pirate appearance.